enterspeedhq/enterspeed-migrator/README.md

 }
 ```

-#### Navigaiton handle
-The `NavigationHandle` is very important.
-You need to create a handle in Enterspeed, that returns all routable views, that you would like to migrate into Umbraco 10.
-This handle has to conform to some specific requirements for this to work.
-You can get a sample of the schema setup for the handle __[here](https://docs.enterspeed.com/key-concepts/schemas)__.

-#### Appsettings
 All alias values are property names that are a part of the page responses from Enterspeed.
-We are telling the converter when there is a match for `basePage`, take all the properties of this object, and map it into a composition type.
+We are for example telling the converter when there is a match for `basePage`, take all the properties of this object, and map it into a composition type.
 The fact that a property of this alias exists in the page response, also tells the converter that this page should have the `basePage` composition assigned.
 All properties in the base page object will be added to the base page composition.
 Below is an example of a page response.
 This should connect the dots.

 ```json